Valentine's Day gift ideas that show your love

 StoryWorth ($89, originally $99; storyworth.com)

-Unlock the life stories of the lady in your life with StoryWorth, an annual storytelling service that sends out weekly questions meant to stir up long-buried memories.
-Once answered, the anecdotes are saved to her account, and, if she chooses, shared with loved ones via email on a weekly basis.
-Finally, the accounts are captured at the end of the year in a handsome hardcover book.
+StoryWorth, an annual storytelling service that sends out weekly questions meant to stir up long-buried memories, can help unlock the many stories in your lady's life.
+Once the weekly questions are answered, the anecdotes are saved to her account, and, if she chooses, shared with loved ones via email on a weekly basis.
+There's also a chance to memorialize all those moments in a handsome hardcover book.

 _______________________________________________________________________________